 At Massage Therapy Center Palo Alto, we help you move into deeper states of relaxation that are optimal for healing both body and mind.
-It’s critical during this time when professional massage is temporarily not available, that we find ways to empower ourselves and actively support our wellness.
-We offer two tools to help you calm your stress response—to support better sleep, immunity, and resilience.
+We offer two powerful tools you can also use to help you calm your stress response—to support better sleep, immunity, and resilience as we move into Winter.

 SLEEP BETTER USING 4-7-8 BREATHWORK